For guidance on who can get a blue badge:

 An individual can re-apply for a blue badge if their badge has been lost, stolen or damaged.

 If you have a badge that has been lost, stolen or damaged, that was issued by Dudley Metropolitan Borough Council you can apply for a replacement badge.
-To apply you are required to download and complete the application form.
-Application forms that are not completed correctly or do not have the required documentation with them will be returned to the applicant.

 Blue Badges for organisations